South Korea's Yoon will warn APEC leaders about the risks of a Russia-North Korea arms deal

 Some experts say North Korea’s reported pursuit of sophisticated Russian weapons technologies in return for its supply of conventional arms for Russia’s war in Ukraine could help the North modernize its nuclear-capable missiles targeting South Korea and the U.S. The experts also worry that Washington’s preoccupation with Ukraine and Israel might prompt North Korea to conclude that the U.S. security posture on the Korean Peninsula has weakened and launch surprise attacks or other provocations against South Korea.

 Since taking office in May last year, Yoon, a conservative, has made a reinforced military partnership with the U.S. the center of his foreign policy in response to North Korea’s evolving nuclear threats.
-Since his inauguration, Yoon said that North Korea has test-launched a total of 87 ballistic missiles.
+Yoon said that North Korea has test-launched a total of 87 ballistic missiles since his inauguration.

 Despite this, many foreign analysts assess North Korea still doesn’t possess functioning nuclear-tipped missiles.
 But they say that Russian support could help North Korea overcome the last remaining technological hurdles to acquire such weapons.